deitysilver/CharlotteAI-v2/README.md

-Downloa Ollama from here: https://ollama.com/download
+Download Ollama from here: https://ollama.com/download

 Then install any LLM that you please replace the model in the "model" variable in the main.py script.

-Then open two commmand prompts and run `ollama serve` in one, and `python main.py` in the other.
+Now open the command prompt and type in the command `pip install ollama`.

-Create a new discord bot and add in the token and voila!
+Add in you bot token inside the TOKEN variable and un the program via typing in `python main.py` in the terminal and voila!